intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 ## Environment
 You should have an available attestation service to attest with.
 You can use `EHSMAttestationService` and configure eHSM-KMS according to [this link](https://github.com/intel-analytics/BigDL/tree/main/ppml/services/pccs-ehsm/kubernetes), or you can just use `DummyAttestationService` for debug.
-To enable bi-attestation, you also need SGXSDK to do quote verification.
-[Here](https://github.com/intel-analytics/BigDL-core/tree/master/ppml#requirements) is the guide to install SGXSDK and SGX DCAP verification libs.
+To enable bi-attestation, you also need SGX SDK to fulfill quote verification.
+[Here](https://github.com/intel-analytics/BigDL-core/tree/master/ppml#requirements) is the guide to install SGX SDK with verification libs.

 ## Usage
 You can attest your environment with AttestationCLI by command like: